CerisWhite/CrAnberry/README.md

 # CrAnberry
 Rooting the ChromeOS Android Subsystem post v77

+**WARNING: The Android Subsystem in newer versions of ChromeOS seems to have been updated to Android 10, and this script may not work anymore.
+I do not have a recent device with access to the subsystem, so please open an issue and we can work on it together if this is the case!!**

 After update v77 of ChromeOS, the android subsystem was updated to version 9 (Pie) and nolirium's [aroc project](https://github.com/nolirium/aroc) no longer worked.
 This is a script heavily inspired by their initial work, but much more straightforward and easy to read.

 Disclaimer: I am not responsible for any damage caused by this script.
 Always back up your data (or don't, it's your device)